Ab initio study of the radii of oxygen isotopes: Results and discussion

 In~\cite{SM}, we benchmark the charge radii of $^{16}$O and $^{17}$O using both the standard pinhole and the partial pinhole algorithms with the simple Hamiltonian $H_S$.
 Although we find that both methods yield consistent charge radii, the partial pinhole algorithm maintains a significantly larger average phase factor and substantially reduces statistical uncertainties, particularly in the case of $^{17}$O. This improvement becomes even more substantial for heavier nuclei such as $^{40}$Ca, and is further amplified when applying the full N$^3$LO chiral interactions.

-Figure~\ref{fig1} shows the charge radii of $^{16}$O, $^{17}$O, $^{18}$O, and $^{20}$O calculated using the partial pinhole algorithm together with the chiral interactions at N$^3$LO.
+Figure~\ref{fig1} shows the charge radii of $^{16}$O, $^{17}$O, $^{18}$O, and $^{20}$O calculated using the partial pinhole algorithm together with the chiral interactions at N$^3$LO, where a specified set of three-body forces is adopted~\cite{SM}.
 Due to the substantial suppression of the sign oscillations, we are now able to reach significantly larger imaginary times as compared to earlier works.
 For $^{16}$O, $^{17}$O, and $^{18}$O, the calculated radii exhibit a clear exponential decay behavior.
 A double-exponential fit is used to account for residual excited-state contamination and extrapolate the results to $\tau \to \infty$; see the Supplemental Material~\cite{SM} for details.
 The uncertainties of the extrapolation are quantified using the covariance matrix obtained from the nonlinear fit.
-The resulting 1$\sigma$ errors are found to be small, consistent with the near-convergence of the data at $\tau = 0.48~{\rm MeV}^{-1}$.
+The extrapolated charge radii at $\tau\to\infty$ are $2.695(8)$, $2.702(7)$, and $2.772(6)$~fm, respectively.
+Compared to the corresponding results presented in Ref.~\cite{Elhatisari:2022zrb}, the 1$\sigma$ uncertainties are significantly reduced.
+This substantial improvement in precision enables a detailed investigation of the subtle isotopic trend in the charge radii of oxygen isotopes.
+This level of precision also makes it feasible to probe smaller effects such as relativistic spin-orbit corrections and two-nucleon currents in the future.
 For $^{20}$O, however, the stronger sign problem arising from its larger proton–neutron asymmetry prevents the simulation from reaching very large projection times, and the extrapolation is terminated at $\tau = 0.4~{\rm MeV}^{-1}$.
 As a result, the extrapolated charge radius exhibits a larger uncertainty.